Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 Precious metals offer genuine portfolio diversification, inflation protection, and tangible wealth outside financial systems.
 Gold's 5,000-year track record, silver's industrial-monetary hybrid nature, and PGMs' industrial characteristics provide different risk-return profiles suited to different investment objectives.

-Precious metals won't make you rich—they don't generate earnings or pay dividends.
+Precious metals won't make you rich โ€” they don't generate earnings or pay dividends.
 But they preserve wealth, provide crisis insurance, and diversify portfolios in ways traditional assets cannot.
-Used appropriately within balanced allocations (5-15% of portfolio), precious metals serve valuable role protecting and preserving wealth across economic cycles.

 Explore individual metals in depth: